nodeontrain/nodeontrain.xyz/tuts/some_structure.md

 The header HTML forms a logical unit, so it should all be packaged up in one place.
 The way to achieve this in Angular is to use a facility called partials.

-Let’s first take a look at what the layout looks like after the partials are defined in `public/index.html`
+Let's first take a look at what the layout looks like after the partials are defined in `public/index.html`

 {% highlight html %}
 <body>